‘The werewolf’, 80 years of a myth of terror | Cinema | Entertainment

 Another element that makes the tape a classic is the reflection on the human condition that Siodmak manages to achieve, by turning Talbot, a simple man, into a beast.
 The scriptwriter himself would say that the character was a metaphor about his condition as a wandering Jew and also about some Germans of the time, common men who would embrace Nazism and become murderers.
 In an interview about the origin of the film, Siodmak would say that the brand that Talbot owns and turns him into a cursed being is a reflection of the Star of David that the Nazis put on the Jews and that it was the symbol of their future destruction.

 But the true prop of this gem is the makeup boss, Jack pierce.
 He is he responsible for having achieved a realistic makeup, which gives Chaney’s face an air of hideous animality.
-Pierce’s work involved six-hour sessions to make it and three to remove it, and consisted of a special poultice coated with rubber and singed hair with tweezers.
+Pierce’s work involved six hours to make it and three to remove it, and it consisted of a special poultice coated with rubber and singed hair with a pair of tweezers.
 The feet and hands were rubber gloves covered with hair, a true masterpiece in a time when computerized special effects did not exist.

 On 2010, a more modern version of the werewolf man made his way to the movies starring Benicio, the bull, Anthony Hopkins and Emily blunt.